Silgan Holdings Inc. (NASDAQ:SLGN) Shares Sold by Pacer Advisors Inc.

-Pacer Advisors Inc. decreased its holdings in Silgan Holdings Inc. (NASDAQ:SLGN) by 27.1% in the third quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 8,031 shares of the industrial products company’s stock after selling 2,988 shares during the quarter.
-Pacer Advisors Inc.’s holdings in Silgan were worth $308,000 at the end of the most recent reporting period.
+Pacer Advisors Inc. lowered its position in shares of Silgan Holdings Inc. (NASDAQ:SLGN) by 27.1% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 8,031 shares of the industrial products company’s stock after selling 2,988 shares during the quarter.
+Pacer Advisors Inc.’s holdings in Silgan were worth $308,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-Dark Forest Capital Management LP acquired a new position in Silgan in the 2nd quarter worth about $44,000.
+Other institutional investors have also recently made changes to their positions in the company.
+Dark Forest Capital Management LP acquired a new position in shares of Silgan during the second quarter valued at approximately $44,000.
 FORA Capital LLC acquired a new position in shares of Silgan during the second quarter valued at approximately $80,000.
 Meeder Asset Management Inc. raised its holdings in shares of Silgan by 14.3% during the second quarter.
 Meeder Asset Management Inc. now owns 3,269 shares of the industrial products company’s stock valued at $136,000 after acquiring an additional 409 shares during the last quarter.
 Amundi Pioneer Asset Management Inc. acquired a new position in shares of Silgan during the first quarter valued at approximately $190,000.
 Finally, Profund Advisors LLC acquired a new position in shares of Silgan during the second quarter valued at approximately $200,000.
-67.95% of the stock is owned by institutional investors.
+67.95% of the stock is owned by institutional investors and hedge funds.

-Silgan (NASDAQ:SLGN) last issued its quarterly earnings data on Wednesday, October 27th.
-The industrial products company reported $1.02 earnings per share for the quarter, missing the consensus estimate of $1.04 by ($0.02).
-The business had revenue of $1.65 billion during the quarter, compared to analysts’ expectations of $1.59 billion.
+Silgan (NASDAQ:SLGN) last released its quarterly earnings results on Wednesday, October 27th.
+The industrial products company reported $1.02 EPS for the quarter, missing the consensus estimate of $1.04 by ($0.02).
 Silgan had a return on equity of 26.60% and a net margin of 6.12%.
-During the same quarter in the previous year, the company posted $1.04 earnings per share.
-The company’s revenue was up 10.9% on a year-over-year basis.
+The firm had revenue of $1.65 billion for the quarter, compared to analysts’ expectations of $1.59 billion.
+During the same quarter in the prior year, the business earned $1.04 earnings per share.
+The company’s quarterly revenue was up 10.9% on a year-over-year basis.
 Analysts forecast that Silgan Holdings Inc. will post 3.35 EPS for the current year.

 The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 15th.
 Stockholders of record on Wednesday, December 1st will be given a dividend of $0.14 per share.
 The ex-dividend date of this dividend is Tuesday, November 30th.
 This represents a $0.56 annualized dividend and a dividend yield of 1.35%.
 Silgan’s dividend payout ratio is currently 18.60%.

 A number of brokerages have commented on SLGN.
-Raymond James began coverage on Silgan in a report on Tuesday, November 23rd.
-They set an “outperform” rating and a $47.00 target price for the company.
-Truist began coverage on Silgan in a report on Monday, September 13th.
+Truist assumed coverage on Silgan in a report on Monday, September 13th.
 They set a “hold” rating and a $46.00 target price for the company.
 They noted that the move was a valuation call.
-JPMorgan Chase & Co. cut Silgan from a “neutral” rating to an “underweight” rating and reduced their target price for the company from $44.00 to $40.00 in a report on Friday, October 1st.
-Truist Securities assumed coverage on Silgan in a report on Tuesday, September 14th.
-They set a “hold” rating and a $46.00 target price for the company.
-Finally, BMO Capital Markets upped their price target on Silgan from $50.00 to $52.00 and gave the company an “outperform” rating in a research report on Wednesday, September 22nd.
-One analyst has rated the stock with a sell rating, five have issued a hold rating and eight have assigned a buy rating to the company.
-Based on data from MarketBeat, the company presently has an average rating of “Buy” and an average price target of $47.00.
+JPMorgan Chase & Co. lowered Silgan from a “neutral” rating to an “underweight” rating and dropped their price target for the company from $44.00 to $40.00 in a research report on Friday, October 1st.
+Royal Bank of Canada upped their price target on Silgan from $49.00 to $50.00 and gave the company an “outperform” rating in a research report on Thursday, October 28th.
+Citigroup upped their price target on Silgan from $42.00 to $45.00 and gave the company a “neutral” rating in a research report on Thursday, October 28th.
+Finally, Truist Securities assumed coverage on Silgan in a research report on Tuesday, September 14th.
+They issued a “hold” rating and a $46.00 price target for the company.
+One analyst has rated the stock with a sell rating, five have issued a hold rating and eight have given a buy rating to the company’s stock.
+According to data from MarketBeat, Silgan currently has a consensus rating of “Buy” and a consensus target price of $47.00.

 About Silgan